stevenwatterson/stevenwatterson.github.io/awesome_people.md

 ---
 layout: default
 ---
-Steven Watterson
+# Steven Watterson
+is a lecturer in Computational Biology at the Centre for Stratified Medicine, University of Ulster.
+Currently, he is based at C-TRIC, the Clinical Translation Research and Innovation Centre.

+He has previously worked at The Division of Infection and Pathway Medicine and The Centre for Synthetic and Systems Biology, both at The University of Edinburgh after completing his PhD in The Department of Mathematics, Trinity College, Dublin.

-# Current Students
+## Current Students

-PhD
+# PhD

 Boon Chin Tan

-Nuffield Studentship
+# Nuffield Studentship

 Oran Timoney

-# Former Students
+## Former Students

-PhD
+# PhD

 Dr Andrew Parton

-MSc
+# MSc

 Gary Lonergan

 Raymond Henderson

-BSc
+# BSc

 Seamus Cairns

 Carla McKeown

-Nuffield Studentships
+# Nuffield Studentships

 Patricia Navarro